nibble-4bits/aws-local-stepfunctions/README.md

 # AWS Local Step Functions

-A Node.js implementation of the [Amazon States Language specification](https://states-language.net/spec.html).
+A TypeScript implementation of the [Amazon States Language specification](https://states-language.net/spec.html).

 This package lets you run AWS Step Functions locally on your machine!